STOIC SCHOOL

 December 3, 2023

 We have all heard "an unexamined life is not worth living."
 When we first heard the phrase, most of us considered it to mean we should examine ourselves and live with intentionality.
 Epictetus, however, adds another dimension to Socrates' words.
 To Epictetus, the most important examination of our lives comes not from ourselves, but from those who disagree with us.
-In Stoicism, it is often from honest criticism we receive the kind of examination that makes life most worth living.
+In Stoicism, it is mostly from honest criticism that we receive the kind of examination that makes life most worth living.

 November 26, 2023